Everything you need to know about our product install, setup steps, configuration and usage of various features

 - Arrow right will select patch right to the current patch.

-Changing librarian programs with DEC [1] or INC [2] buttons works too, but only when LIB CONTROL [3] is toggled on.
+Changing librarian programs with DEC [1] or INC [2] buttons work too, but only when LIBRARY CONTROL ON PROG CHANGE [3] is toggled on.

 Program Change via MIDI